turboflakes/crunch/README.md

 If you need more customization run help to check all sub commands, flags and options.

+Note: All flags and options are also available through environment variables if defined in `.env` configuration file.
+You can choose which way you want to configure `crunch`.
+But take in consideration that if the same variable is defined on both sides e.g. defined in `.env` and through CLI flag/option, the value `crunch` will take in consideration will be de one defined by CLI.

 ```bash
 #!/bin/bash
 # if you need a custom crunch check all the options and flags available